 "Finally found somewhere where my husband will switch off and relax!
 The cottage is lovely and very well-equipped, we all slept really well." - Ryan, Kelly & Nuala, Stonehaven

 The room has satellite TV/radio and DVD/CD player as well as two small sofas and a coffee table.
-A range of DVDs & CDs is also available for you to enjoy.
+Free wifi is available and a range of DVDs & CDs is also available for you to enjoy.

 You can browse through books from Coille Bheag's library, too - many on local history and geography and children's story books to amuse the younger ones in your family.
-You'll also find some board games, toys, colouring books and jigsaws to enjoy.
+You'll also find some board games, toys and jigsaws.

 "Loved the empty, wonderful beaches, the lochs, the sheep on the road...stunning views over Loch Ewe from the conservatory - the light changes all the time.
 Nice little house, thank you!" - Le Page family, Rouen, France

 We provide cooking oil, condiments, tea, coffee and sugar, shampoo and shower gel and a copy of the local paper a well as a bottle of wine and some croft produce to welcome you to Coille Bheag.
 Depending on the season, we may also be able to sell you other fresh produce , such as free-range eggs or vegetables from our surplus.

 Come for Christmas week, and we'll even decorate a free Christmas tree from our managed woodland to put you in the mood for celebrating!